James Fowle Baldwin: Engineering career

-Appearance and character

-Mr. Baldwin was of commanding presence, being considerably about six feet in stature, and remarkably well proportioned."
-His mind was clear, but not rapid in its operation.
-He came to his conclusions by successive steps, carefully taken and closely examined; but the results once reached, his confidence in them was rarely shaken.
-Confidence in his integrity enabled him to settle questions of the transfer of property with a facility that was surprising, especially with those persons who had not the clearest conviction of the invariable uprightness of corporate bodies in their dealings with individuals.
-He endeavored to encourage and assist young students who were pursuing the study of civil engineering, and the number were many who remembered him with affection and veneration.
+Legacy

-The Boston Daily Advertiser, in a notice of him at the time of his death says, "He was of a kindly and benevolent disposition, affable in his manners, warm and unfaltering in his attachment to his friends.
+The Boston Daily Advertiser wrote, in Mr. Baldwin's obituary, "He was of a kindly and benevolent disposition, affable in his manners, warm and unfaltering in his attachment to his friends.
 His sense of justice and his fair appreciation of the rights of others showed to great advantage in many of his public works."

 A memoir of Hon.
 James Fowle Baldwin, by Dr. Usher Parsons, was published in 1865.
 From this memoir are gleaned the following tributes: "He was a gentleman of highly respectable attainments, and surpassed by none as a scientific and practical engineer.
 He was employed by the State to superintend the construction of its gigantic public works.
 He was a prominent member of the American Academy of Arts and Sciences, and during many years held the position in that learned society in the section of Technology and Civil Engineering."